Co-Author: Dhayana Sena

 Don’t hesitate to insulate

-Heating your home is a large expense, but good-quality insulation makes your house easier and cheaper to heat properly, and more comfortable and healthy to live in.
-So, if you are a older person living in your own home, it makes sense to insulate.
+Heating your home is a large expense, so having good-quality insulation makes your house easier and cheaper to heat properly, as well as, more comfortable and healthier to live in.
+So, if you are an older person living in your own home, it makes sense to insulate.

-A new Government programme, Warmer Kiwi Homes, offers grants for two-thirds of the cost of ceiling and underfloor insulation, as well as ground moisture barriers.
-Pensioners qualify for this grant if they are living in their own home and have a SuperGold combo card or live in an area identified as low-income.
+The Government programme, Warmer Kiwi Homes, offers grants for 67% of the cost of ceiling and underfloor insulation.
+Pensioners qualify for this grant if they are living in their own home and have a SuperGold combo card or live in an area identified as low income.

 Tell your provider if you are medically dependant